SchweizerischeBundesbahnen/ch.sbb.polarion.extension.open-source-polarion-java-repo-template/README.md

 # Polarion ALM extension to test the git repository template

 This Polarion extension is just an empty as the template repository.
 It is used to test the template repository.

+## Documentation

+- [Development Guide](./DEVELOPMENT.md) - Comprehensive guide for setting up development environment and contributing to this project
+- [Contributing Guidelines](./CONTRIBUTING.md) - Guidelines for contributing to this project
+- [Coding Standards](./CODING_STANDARDS.md) - Coding standards and best practices
+- [Release Process](./RELEASE.md) - Information about the release process

 ## Build

 This extension can be produced using maven: